A Tribute to

 When asked about why we was still single, Furry surprised everyone with this reply:

-"Tell me, why in the heck do I need a wife when the man next door got one?"
+"Tell me, why in the Hell do I need a wife when the man next door got one?"

 Furry's Favorite Toast